skywind3000/z.lua/README.md

 - New "$_ZL_ADD_ONCE" to allow updating database only if `$PWD` changed.
 - Enhanced matching mode with "$_ZL_MATCH_MODE" set to 1.
 - Interactive selection enables you to choose where to go before cd.
+- Support fzf for selecting from multiple results.

 ## Examples